Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/overview.md

 - Designers will discuss guidelines and best practices on how and when to use the element
 - Developers will create the element in code and deploy to the Cupcake code package

+<div class="c-header-sm c-m-top-lg">Custom Elements</div>

+- When to reach out for a custom element
+- Expectations for a custom element
+- Etc...

+<div class="c-header-sm c-m-top-lg">Contributing to the Element library</div>

+Do you have an element in your product that you use frequently?
+Send it to us!
+One of the major goals for Cupcake Design System is to house all elements in one place to make them eaily accessible across the company.

 <hr>

 <div class="c-header-md">CSS Utilities Overview</div>